The Best Types of Japanese Alcohol You Need to Try

 Types of Sake (Nihonshu)

-Often more important (unless you're already a nihonshu-tasting whizz) are the flavor profiles each kind comes with.
-These can generally be broken down to two main types, dry and sweet, not too dissimilar to white wine.
-In fact some nihonshu variants can often taste a little similar to the western-originating beverage, especially those towards the sweeter spectrum.
-That's why if you're completely new to nihonshu, it's often recommended that you try a sweeter tasting tipple first.
+Often more crucial than the categories are the flavor profiles of each nihonshu type.
+They can generally be divided into two main categories: dry and sweet, much like white wine.
+In fact, some nihonshu variants can resemble their Western counterparts, especially those on the sweeter side.
+If you’re completely new to nihonshu, it’s often recommended to start with a sweeter option for a more approachable experience!

 Koshu